hk-zh/C-HGG/README.md

 ## Requirements
 1. Ubuntu 16.04 or macOS Catalina 10.15.7 (newer versions also work well)
-2. Python 3.5.2 (newer versions such as 3.6.8 should work as well)
+2. Python 3.5.2 (newer versions such as 3.6.8 should work as well, 3.8 or higher is not suggested)
 3. MuJoCo == 2.00 (see instructions on https://github.com/openai/mujoco-py)
 4. Install gym from https://github.com/Hongkuan-Zhou/gym.git.
 Certain environment specifications and parameters are set there.